YuriODev/python-yuriodev-05-lists-in-python/exercises/README.md

 ## Exercise 26: Rearrange Even and Odd Numbers - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

-**Problem:** For the given sequence of integers, print them in a list such that even elements are at the beginning of the list and odd elements are at the end.
+**Problem:** For the given sequence of integers, print them in a list such that even elements are at the beginning of the list in descending order, and odd elements are at the end of the list in ascending order.

 ### Input:
 - A sequence of integers.